kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     E(d) = \| B_m(x - d(x)) - B_r(x)\|^2 + \gamma_d min(\nabla d^2, \tau)

 The truncated smoothing function :math:`\gamma_d min(\nabla d^2, \tau)` is used for regularization (:red:`explain regularization and parameter tuning`).
 This energy minimization problem is solved by graph-cuts :cite:`Kolmogorov2001`.
-The source code of this stereo matching algorithm was available and is embedded in this reference implementation.
+The source code of this stereo matching algorithm was available and is embedded in the reference implementation.

-It is easy to change the stereo matching algorithm to another one in the reference implementation.
+It is easy to change the stereo matching algorithm to another one in the implementation.
 So semi global block matching (SGBM) :cite:`Hi2007` were also tested but the graph cut approach yields a better disparity.

 A general problem of stereo matching are occlusions which leads to errors at object borders.
-A pixel of an occluded region can not be matched because it is hidden in one view which is caused by objects near to the camera.
+A pixel of an occluded region can not be matched because it is hidden in one view.
+Mainly because it is located behind an object nearer to the camera.
 The occluded regions are determined using cross-checking comparing disparity values of both disparity maps.
-Different disparity estimations for corresponding pixel indicate occlusion.
+Different disparity estimations for corresponding pixels indicate occlusion.
 It is appropriate to fill the occlusions with the smallest neighboring disparity since only objects with a small disparity - indicating they are further away from the camera - can be occluded.
-The disparity maps with filled occlusion are shown in figure :ref:`dmap-algo`.
+The disparity results of the graph-cut approach are shown in figure :ref:`dmap-algo`.

 .. raw:: LaTex